notBjorn/Project5_P1/readme.md

 > by Rishav Sharma,  SSU ID **007747214**
 > [Github Repo](https://github.com/notBjorn/Project5_P1)

->[!tip]
-> Include a README, as usual.
-However, you must clearly specify the command(s) needed to compile and run your executables—one for the generator and one for the harness.
-Additionally, describe what to expect after running the generator or the harness: which files are generated and where they are stored.
-The output files should, of course, be saved in the directories that already exist in the project you were given.

 ## **Collaboration & Sources**
 Showed my output for trace files to my peers to ask if they could find any error.
 I did use AI but not for help with the code but mainly in finding where I wanted to go as the directory was so big and when I first started the project I had issues finding the code that I wanted to modify and understand .
-For example I wanted to see how find min was working
+For example I wanted to see how find min was working but wasn't sure where the `findMin` was so I asked the GPT about it and found it in the harness.

 ## **Implementation Details**
 ### Trace Generator